Sex tourism: Cultural attitudes

 Globally, there are different cultural attitudes towards sex tourism.
 In less developed countries for example, families in poor rural areas may sell their children to human traffickers, who will take the children to major cities to work in the sex industry.
 In Thailand for example, women will support their husbands by becoming prostitutes.
 To send daughters into the sex industry, particularly in less developed countries, can often be seen as a viable source of income available to struggling families from low socioeconomic backgrounds.

-The cultural attitudes of sex tourism in highly developed countries such as Australia however where sex trafficking is illegal and highly policed can offer a different perspective to those of lesser backgrounds.
+The cultural attitudes of sex tourism in highly developed countries such as Australia however where sex trafficking is illegal and highly policed can offer a different perspective to those of low socioeconomic backgrounds.
 Brothels are still vivid within states such as New South Wales, Tasmania and Victoria where people can exchange money for sex.
 Recent studies suggest that sex slavery is still happening in Australia, exploiting the vulnerability of individuals and families from poor backgrounds.

+Sex tourism can evade the shame associated with prostitution in one’s home country.
+In a forum on sex work in the Philippines and Thailand, a member stated “we see that everybody else is relaxed and happy paying for sex and this leads to a feeling of liberation because there isn’t the sense of guilt or embarrassment that we might feel if we were with a prostitute back home”.
+Those engaging in sex tourism often seek to neutralize behaviour.
+In Weitzer (2025), it is recognized that sex tourists “deny injury” (p.
+4), by claiming sex workers are working consensually and of their own free will.
+Further, both those paying for and providing services of sex tourism often attribute the need for sex tourism to wider issues of global economic oppression.
+For example, most Southeast Asian sex workers send portions of their earnings to support their family members, leading to sex work being viewed as reciprocal care/providing for the public good.
+Coercion occurs because of institutionalized norms and dire needs (e.g., a woman must engage in sex work out of necessity to support her siblings financially), not just direct force.